Why are grocery stores so hot for Hatch chile peppers?

 "The Pope of Peppers"

-Food historian Dave DeWitt has taught Hatch chile cooking classes at Central Markets across Texas.
+Food historian Dave DeWitt taught Hatch chile cooking classes at Central Markets across Texas before retiring in 2022.
 DeWitt, who lives in New Mexico, has been called the “Pope of Peppers.”

 “I was astounded by the crowds at all the Hatch chile events I went to when I did the four-city tour, he said.
 “Every cooking demonstration I did was sold out.”

 DeWitt says he’s especially surprised because of this minor detail:

 “There’s no such thing as a Hatch chile.”

 Go ahead and read that again: There is no such thing as a Hatch chile.